auth0/docs/articles/quickstart/backend/relay/01-authorization.md

 <%= include('../_includes/_api_auth_preamble') %>

-## Add the Dependencies
+## Validate Access Tokens

+### Install dependencies

 Add **express-jwt** and **express-graphql** as dependencies.

 ${snippet(meta.snippets.dependencies)}

-## Configuration
+### Configuration

 Configure the **express-jwt** middleware to use the remote JWKS for your Auth0 account.

 ${snippet(meta.snippets.setup)}

-## Secure your API
+## Protect API Endpoints

+<%= include('../_includes/_api_endpoints') %>

 In your Relay app, you serve a GraphQL object from a single endpoint, which is typically at `/graphql`.
 You can protect this endpoint globally with the `express-jwt` middleware.

 ${snippet(meta.snippets.use)}

-## Send an Access Token from your Front End
+### Send an Access Token from your front end

-When you send a request to the GraphQL endpoint, you need to include the user's `access_token` as an `Authorization` header.
+When you send a request to the GraphQL endpoint, you need to include the user's Access Token as an `Authorization` header.
 This can be done by tapping into Relay's network layer and extending requests to include a header.

 ${snippet(meta.snippets.frontend)}